Skip to Main Content Skip to Navigation Skip to Secondary Navigation Skip to Footer

 Hear directly from representatives from UCLA Undergraduate Admission and get answers to your questions on everything revolving around the UC Application.
 In addition to the student workshop, UCLA Admissions will offer an exclusive parent workshop, led by Gary Clark, Director of Undergraduate Admission at UCLA.

 As a world-class research institution, UCLA provides students with the opportunity to develop practical research skills and conduct their own research beginning at the undergraduate level.
-This workshop, led by UCLA’s Assistant Vice Provost for Undergraduate Research, Dr. Tama Hasson, will introduce you to techniques for successful collegiate research.
+This workshop, led by staff from the UCLA Undergraduate Research Center, will introduce you to techniques for successful collegiate research.

 Learn helpful tips to navigate and maximize your college experience in this insightful workshop presented by a UC alum.
 Topics will include choosing a major, succeeding in your studies, and getting involved in campus life and some of the 1,000+ campus life and organizations UCLA offers.